gautam-rl/hello-fastapi/tests_are_not_running.md

 All of our tests need to use the pytest framework so that `pytest .` runs all of them.

-Some of our tests use unittest
+Some of our tests use unittest.
+You need to migrate everything to use pytest